90 Day Probation Period for New Hires: Benefits, Risks, and Best Practices

 In the United States, employment relationships are acknowledged to be at-will in all states except Montana, where employers can usually only terminate employees for good cause once the employee has completed the employer’s probationary period.

-For that reason, it's important that any of your employment documents like the employee handbook, evaluation reports, employee development plans, hiring regulations and rules, etc. clearly mention and define the probationary period.
+For that reason, it is essential that all employment documents, including the employee handbook, evaluation reports, employee development plans, and hiring regulations, clearly define the probationary period.
 It's also important to educate all employees on the probationary period, specifically as it relates to the employer's right to fire any employee during that time for any reason.
 As long as your company's documentation clearly defines and states these terms, your probationary period is in good-standing.
 If an employer promises an employee something that is inconsistent with the at-will employment guidelines mentioned above, they can lose the right to the probationary period.

 Tips for Successful Use of Probationary Policies